Application Procedure for Recreation Event Permits

 3. Most commercial uses require additional information with the application.
 You may need business plans, operating plans, liability insurance, licenses/registrations, or other documents.
 A commercial use is when an applicant intends to make use of NFS lands for business or financial gain.
 An incomplete proposal could delay the processing.

-4. The application form, including supporting documents, needs completed and submitted during the open season to the ‘Recreation Event Permit Administrator’ at your local Forest Service office:
+4. The application form, including supporting documents, needs to be completed and submitted during the open season to the ‘Recreation Event Permit Administrator’ at your local Forest Service office:

 For events at Sandpoint, Priest Lake and Bonners Ferry Ranger District: